Performance

 To illustrate how to leverage the dashboard to answer some of these questions, let's take an example, "I noticed higher costs for my Snowflake warehouse TRANSFORMING_2 in mid-June and I wonder what caused it".

-However, I do notice from the runtime chart breakdown that the query queue time took up most of the total runtime on that day, so the slowness is coming from queries on that warehouse being queued up.
+However, notice from the runtime chart breakdown that the query queue time took up most of the total runtime on that day, so the slowness is coming from queries on that warehouse being queued up.

-I can also find the peak run of the query and dive into the metadata details for it, to check for detailed queue time info, cache scanned, partitions info etc for other insights.
+You can also find the peak run of the query and dive into the metadata details for it, to check for detailed queue time info, cache scanned, partitions info etc for other insights.

-I might also drill into a few other slowest queries in this warehouse to see if they are all caused by queue time, then figure out if it might require upsizing the cluster or moving some of the queries to other clusters.
+You could also drill into a few other slowest queries in this warehouse to see if they are all caused by queue time, then figure out if it might require upsizing the cluster or moving some of the queries to other clusters.
 This process helps drill into the details of a performance issue to find causes and then optimize.

 Example 2: Investigate query performance in context of dbt job